Panasonic Flashxpress Digital Small Toaster Oven In-depth Review

 While the golden brown and brown pieces were a bit crispier than the first four, they weren’t enough to get the consecutive usability score to higher than 5.5/10.

-7.3 Pizza
+7.6 Pizza

 Unfortunately, the burnt parts affected the taste quite badly with their bitterness.
 Thus, our chef could only give the pizza a 6/10 after tasting it.
+When you’re trying to bake a pizza with the Panasonic, maybe lower it to around 425°F.

-7.1 Whole Roasted Chicken
+8.7 Roasted Chicken Wings

-6.1 Baked French Fries
+6.5 Baked French Fries

 The problem of powerful heating elements and uneven heat distribution in baking pizza repeated here in our Baked French Fries test.
-However, the score for the Panasonic’s baked french fries was lower, at 6.1/10.
+However, the score for the Panasonic’s baked french fries was lower, at 6.5/10.

 Even after baking for 25 minutes, only the smaller fries had a light golden color.
 The bigger and longer ones were only golden at the tips while the rest of them was basically white.
 Thus, we gave the fries a 6/10 for color.